Runamuk Acres Conservation Farm

 Welcome to the Runamuk Acres Conservation Farm!

-Located at the foot of the Bigelow Mountain Range in western, Maine, Runamuk Acres is a diversified farm employing methods of regenerative agriculture.
-Stewarded by conservationist Samantha Burns, with help from her teenage son, BraeTek, Runamuk produces mixed vegetables, microgreens, seedlings, non-GMO eggs, handmade bread and baked goods, and pastured lamb.
-Serving locals year-round, this farm boasts a 40-household CSA program, as well as an on-site farmstand.
+Located in New Portland, Maine, at the foot of the Bigelow Mountain Range in western, Maine, Runamuk Acres is a diversified farm employing methods of regenerative agriculture.
+Stewarded by conservationist Samantha Burns, with help from her son, BraeTek, Runamuk produces mixed vegetables, fresh eggs, and pastured lamb.

 Our Mission